Mobile Menu

 5-Year Outlook – Import penetration into the manufacturing sector

-Import penetration in the US manufacturing sector is expected to decline by 1.4% to reach 34.0% i...
+Import penetration in the US manufacturing sector is projected to increase 1.6% in 2027, reaching...

 Looking for IBISWorld Industry Reports?